pookleblinky/apocalyptic-vignettes/pbta/GMsheet.md

 - Make your move, but misdirect.
 - Make your move, but never speak its name.
 - Look at your NPCs and ideas through crosshairs.
 - Name everyone, make everyone human.
+Even the zombies.
 - Ask provocative questions and build on the answers.
 - Respond with challenging circumstances and occasional rewards.
 - Be a fan of the players’ characters.